retep998/winapi-rs/CONTRIBUTING.md

 ##Organization of code

 * All definitions go into the source file that directly maps to the header the definition is from.
-** Stuff in `winrt` is special and has its own namespaced organization.
+** Stuff in `src/winrt` is special and has its own namespaced organization.
 * Definitions are defined in the same order as they are in the original header.
+* The `lib` folder is legacy from 0.2 and will eventually disappear once all definitions have been moved to their correct locations.